johngrahamreynolds/Physics/Research/BlackHoles/README.md

 - My work was based on their initial paper [Firewalls in General Relativity](https://arxiv.org/abs/1812.00536#:~:text=We%20present%20spherically%20symmetric%20solutions,respective%20event%20and%20inner%20horizons.).

-- In the above, the authors present solutions to Einstein's equations which correspond identically to the canonical solutions of Schwarzschild and Reissner-Nordstrom (neautral and charged, respectively, non-rotating black holes) on the exterior of the black holes but with Planck-density shells (firewalls) located at their respective event and inner horizons.
+- In the above, the authors present solutions to Einstein's equations which correspond identically to the canonical solutions of Schwarzschild and Reissner-Nordstrom (neutral and charged, respectively, non-rotating black holes) on the exterior of the black holes but with Planck-density shells (firewalls) located at their respective event and inner horizons.
 As a result, the existence of such solutions suggests a nautral explanation for the information paradox in the context of Schwarzschild black holes and the Cauchy horizon problem in the context of Reissner-Nordstrom black holes.

 - The paper does not present a rigorous mathematical argument for how such solutions may evolve.
 This was the focus of my extended research on the subject.